boylejack/miduino/README.md

 Where fileName.mid is the MIDI file you want to convert and outputName is the name you want for your .ino file.
 Don't add the .ino extension.

 ## Future Features
-In the future I intend to implement new features including support for multitrack/instrument MIDI files.
 A tempo setting/command line argument is in the works and should be released very soon.